kushalarora/LMPL/README.md

-# Language Modeling as a Policy Learning (LMPL, pronounced lample) library.
+# Language Modeling as a Policy Learning (LMPL) library.